-In these early days the process of suturing was a lot harder and took a lot longer than the TLH procedure itself.
+In these early days of my training the process of suturing took me a lot longer than the TLH procedure itself.

 I have been involved in teaching TLH since I practice gynaecological surgery independently since 2003 and consistently found that my students also struggle with laparoscopic suturing more than with any other step of a TLH.

-This video is an attempt to simplify the teaching of laparoscopic vaginal vault closure; to break the complexity of suturing down into small steps that can be learnt, memorized and made reproducible.
+This video is an attempt to simplify the teaching of laparoscopic vaginal vault closure; to break the complexity of suturing down into small mini-steps that can be learnt, memorized and made reproducible.